sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 | FIR-pred | 2D FIR filter with single conditional | 87 | 81 | 7
 | Synthetic | Sum of (a[outer] * b[inner]) / c[inner] | 53 | 39 | 26

 The optimization does lead to improvement in the number of ALU Ops for the listed benchmarks.
 It's hard to say exactly what a fair baseline would be because we don't know what a SPMD front-end would actually emit.
 For example, loads that aren't contiguous use `gather` in our baseline.
-In the case where each address is the same (i.e. indexed by the inner loop iterator), the `gather` can be turned into a `lw`.
+In the case where each address is the same (i.e., indexed by the inner loop iterator), the `gather` can be turned into a `lw`.
 It's possible that this is obvious enough for a SPMD front-end to do automatically.
 We don't have a SPMD to Bril compiler, so we can't truly quantify a realistic improvement.

 ## Shortcomings